mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l)
-- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that may indicate build reliability issues.
-It can suggest optimizations and highlight potential causes of build failures.
+  - SAGE-AI can analyze the commit history to identify patterns in successful builds.
+It can suggest optimizations in the build process, such as caching dependencies or parallelizing build steps, to improve reliability.
-- **Recommendations:** Implement automated build monitoring with SAGE-AI to receive real-time alerts and predictive insights on build stability.
-Regularly review and address the insights provided by SAGE-AI to maintain high build reliability.
+  - AI can also predict potential build failures by analyzing commit messages, code changes, and historical build data.
+For example, if a specific change frequently leads to build failures, AI can flag it for review.

 ### 🐛 Bug Detection & Resolution
-**AI Assistance in Identifying and Fixing Issues:**
+**How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since
+- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="

 ---